kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 ```

-5. Login to the docker repository (Dockerhub), kindly use the dockerhub credential provided by the ISS lecturer.
+5. Login to the docker repository (Dockerhub), kindly use the dockerhub credential.

 ```
 docker login